-The Plan will provide assistance with reasonable and necessary travel expenses as determined by the Claims Administrator when you obtain prior approval and are required to travel more than 100 miles from your residence to reach the Facility where your Covered Transplant Procedure will be performed.
+The Plan will provide assistance with reasonable and necessary travel expenses (as determined by Quantum Health) when you obtain Prior Authorization and are required to travel more than 100 miles from your residence to reach the Facility where your Covered Transplant Procedure will be performed.
 The Plan's assistance with travel expenses includes transportation to and from the Facility, and lodging for the transplant recipient Member and one companion for an adult Member, or two companions for a child patient.
-The Member must submit itemized receipts for transportation and lodging expenses in a form satisfactory to the Claims Administrator when claims are filed.
+The Member must submit itemized receipts for transportation and lodging expenses to Quantum Health for review by the Claims Administrator when claims are filed.

-Contact the Claims Administrator for detailed information.
-The Claims Administrator will follow Internal Revenue Service (IRS) guidelines in determining what expenses can be paid.
+Contact Quantum Health for detailed information.
+Quantum Health will follow Internal Revenue Service (IRS) guidelines in determining what expenses can be paid.

 Travel and lodging expenses are limited to \$10,000 per lifetime.
 Certain expenses are not covered, such as gratuities, valet parking, furnishings, and entertainment.
 Additionally, coverage for travel and lodging expenses is subject to applicable IRS limits.
-Contact Anthem BCBS's Medical Management Program at 844-812-9207 for further information on eligible travel and lodging expenses.
+Contact Quantum Health for further information on eligible travel and lodging expenses.

-When the required Medical Management Program procedures are followed and you use one of the designated transplant facilities, your Benefits will be unaffected, and you and the Plan avoid unnecessary expenses.
+When the required procedures are followed and you use one of the designated transplant facilities, your Benefits will be unaffected, and you and the Plan avoid unnecessary expenses.
 However, if a transplant procedure is not performed at a Network Transplant Provider Facility, the Plan will not cover travel and lodging expenses.

-If you choose not to have a transplant performed at a Network Transplant Provider Facility, you must still follow the Medical Management Program prior notification and Precertification requirements outlined in the previous section.
+If you choose not to have a transplant performed at a Network Transplant Provider Facility, you must still follow the notification and Prior Authorization requirements outlined in the previous section.
 If you do not follow the procedures required by this Plan, the Benefits will be denied.

-The penalty assessed when you do not follow the notification and Precertification procedures required by the Plan does not apply toward your Out-of-Pocket Limit.
+The penalty assessed when you do not follow the notification and Prior Authorization procedures required by the Plan does not apply toward your Out-of-Pocket Limit.